Asquith Xavier: In the media

 Oona King presented a BBC Radio 4 documentary, Asquith's Fight for Equality, about his story in 2016—the fiftieth anniversary of his victory.
 In the same year, The One Show on BBC One television interviewed Xavier's family and covered the unveiling of the plaque at Euston station that marked his fight.

 Commemoration

 In September 2020, a second plaque was unveiled in Chatham, his home for many years, in the waiting room of the local station.

 A biography of Asquith Xavier was included in the Oxford Dictionary of National Biography in October 2022.

 In October 2023, an Avanti West Coast Pendolino train was named after him, the train nameplate also has a depiction of him working as a guard.

+In August 2026, a blue plaque was installed at his former Notting Hll house.